 2. WHY RECEIPTS ARE BAD:

 - What is BPA?

 3. WHAT CAN YOU DO ABOUT IT:

 - Is it safe to throw away receipts? (containing personal info)

-No. Most states and cities require to keep thermal paper out of your recycling.
+No. Most states and cities require you to keep thermal paper out of your recycling.

 Unfortunately, very few places have special services that encourage the recycling of receipts.

 Most places around the world don’t offer programs for recycling receipts.

 This is because BPA (a chemical used in most receipts) is hard to remove, during the paper-recycling process.

 If this type of paper ends up in paper recycling centers, it is likely to end up in products like toilet paper, paper napkins, paper food storage, shopping bags, and other everyday things people consume.